funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we efficiently get the whois server to call for whois record request ?
+How can we efficiently get the whois server to call for whois record request?

 Documentation
 ^^^^^^^^^^^^^